 Motivation tests are fascinating and practically useful in that they help you identify what fuels your determination to succeed at work and in your career, whether it’s job security, material rewards or status.

-Join the conversation!
 Have you ever taken a motivation test?
 Got any questions for us?
 Let us know in the comments section bellow!

 This article is an updated version of earlier article published in July 2013.